 Photo Credit: Our awesome customer @jacelynanne!

-Chasing after the wind is a common aspect of the CrossFit plan.
+Chasing after the wind is common in CrossFit.
 All that chasing makes our bodies and minds incredibly strong.
 Every time we walk through the doors we find out a little more about ourselves; how long we can hang on...how strong we are...what our hidden potential really is.

-On the other hand, there's never an end to the chasing (in the CrossFit plan, or in life).
-Show me someone with a 2:01 Fran time, and I'll show you someone who wants a 1:59.
+On the other hand, there's never an end to the chasing (in CrossFit, or in life).
+Show me someone with a 2:00 Fran time, and I'll show you someone who wants a 1:59.

 There are 3 ways (that I know of) to deal with this conundrum.